 If aged 40 or older, you will need to renew your first-class medical certificate every 6 months.
 If not renewed after 6 months, privileges will change to that of a second-class medical certificate for a further 6 months until being downgraded to the privileges of a third-class medical certificate.

-If younger than 40, renewal is required every 12 months.
+If younger than 40, a first class medical certificate is good for 12 months.
 After 12 months, first-class medical lapses to a third class medical.